Blazemeter/taurus/site/dat/docs/Apiritif.md

 <input name="inputName">
 ```

-This is an input element and it has attribute `name="inputName"`.
+This is an input element, and it has an attribute `name="inputName"`.

 For example, insert text the following in the input `keysByName(inputName): First\_Name`.
 Locator determination by the attribute `Name` is often used when working with input fields.